jasminetntu/jasminetntu/README.md

 I enjoy combining my technical and creative sides through frontend development, UI/UX design, and game development.
 I've led several hackathons and projects, often taking on multiple roles in engineering, project management, and design.
 I thrive in collaborative environments, always ensuring that the team is on track to deliver a polished, meaningful product while avoiding merge conflicts.

-As a current CS student at De Anza College, I’m always curious and excited to learn more, and committed to building with purpose and passion!
-Thanks for visiting my little corner of the internet.
+As a current CS student at De Anza College, I’m always curious, excited to learn more, and committed to building with purpose and passion!
+Thanks for visiting my little corner of the internet. :)

 ### 🌷 Tech Stack
 - **Languages**: Java, Python, HTML/CSS, JavaScript